 At the end of the day, this is an excellent product.
 It will absolutely meet your water softening needs and it isn’t too expensive either.

-For those looking to take care of their hard water problem, a whole house water softening system is an excellent solution.
 This product is even better because it not only filters the calcium and magnesium; it also filters out the unwanted iron from the water and the price is absolutely tremendous as well.

 First, this is a 64,000 grain unit.
 Even better, it is fully equipped with the Fleck 5600 SXT, which is excellent for its power saving abilities because it consumes much less energy than typical models.
 It’s also very easy to use and not only does it remove calcium, magnesium, and iron, it can also removes sulfur, sediment, and rust up to 2 ppm.